cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 group case, a (scalar, group element) pair will only be generated when the scalar is generated internal to the implementation.

-An implementation of a hybrid KEM in such environemnts MAY deviate from the above description in the following ways:
+An implementation of a hybrid KEM in such environments MAY deviate from the above description in the following ways:

 * `DeriveKeyPair` is not implemented.
 * The decapsulation key returned by `GenerateKeyPair` and consumed by `Decaps` is a tuple `(dk_PQ, dk_T)` of per-constituent decapsulation keys (or pointers/handles to keys).
-* The `expandDecapsulationKeyG` and `expandDecapsulationKeyK` functions are replaced by the following, where `decapsToEncaps()` is a function that returns the encapsulation key associated with a decapsulation key:
+* The `expandDecapsKeyG` and `expandDecapsKeyK` functions are replaced by the following, where `decapsToEncaps()` is a function that returns the encapsulation key associated with a decapsulation key:

 ~~~
-def expandDecapsulationKey(dk):
+def expandDecapsKey(dk):
-    (dk_PQ, dkT) = dk # depending on the private key storage format
+    (dk_PQ, dk_T) = dk # depending on the private key storage format
     ek_PQ = decapsToEncaps(dk_PQ)
     ek_T = decapsToEncaps(dk_T)
     return (ek_PQ, ek_T, dk_PQ, dk_T)